Kevin Mensah

-Kevin Niclas Mensah ([ˈkʰevin ˈne̝klæs ˈmensæ]; born 10 May 1991) is a Danish professional footballer who plays as a full-back for the Danish Superliga club Brøndby IF.
+Kevin Niclas Mensah ([ˈkʰevin ˈne̝klæs ˈmensæ]; born 10 May 1991) is a Danish former professional footballer who plays as a full-back.

-Starting his career in Viborg FF, Mensah later moved to Esbjerg fB before joining Brøndby in 2017.
-Originally a forward, Mensah transitioned into a utility player while at Brøndby, starting out as a striker but later becoming a full-back due to a shortage of available players on the position.
-Under head coach Niels Frederiksen, Mensah has been utilised at both right and left wing-back, where his agility and attacking mentality have come to their right.
-In July 2019, he was appointed new vice-captain of the club.
+Mensah began his senior career with Viborg, later joining Esbjerg fB before moving to Brøndby in 2017.
+Originally a forward, he transitioned into a versatile utility role at Brøndby, where he was deployed across multiple positions, most notably as a full-back.
+Under head coach Niels Frederiksen, he featured regularly at both right and left wing-back, known for his agility and attacking mindset.
+In 2019, he was named vice-captain and succeeded as club captain in 2023.
+Mensah departed Brøndby in December 2024 after more than seven years at the club.

-Mensah has made appearances for various national youth teams of Denmark while at Viborg, gaining 26 total caps in which he scored four goals.
+At international level, he represented Denmark at various youth levels, earning 26 caps and scoring four goals.

 Career

 Viborg FF

 Mensah played his first years of youth football for Søndermarkens IK in his hometown Viborg.
 When he was 15 he signed with Viborg FF after being part of talent project FK Viborg.

 In 2008, he trained regularly with the Danish Superliga squad for Viborg FF, and on 2 May 2009, at 17 years of age, he scored his first goal for the team, in a 2–0 win over Thisted FC in the Danish second tier.
 The day before his 18th birthday, he was permanently promoted to the first team.
 He had previously been on trial at Premier League clubs Arsenal and Newcastle United for several laps despite his young age.

 On 30 June 2011, his contract with Viborg FF expired, and a few days before he went on a trial with FC Nordsjælland without this materialising in a contract offer.
 Therefore, Mensah returned to Viborg FF to keep his physical shape straight together with former teammates.
 When he still had not received any offers from clubs at the beginning of the next season, he started playing as an amateur for Viborg FF.
 In August 2011, the club offered him a new professional contract, which meant that he signed a two-year deal with the Viborg FF in October 2011.

 After Viborg FF reached promotion to the Superliga in 2013, Mensah signed another two-year contract extension keeping him in his hometown club until 30 June 2015.